Women in the war in Donbas: The Invisible Battalion Project

+Recognition and Policy Reform

+The influence of women’s active participation, along with research from organizations like UN Women and NATO, has led to several policy reforms.
+Ukraine expanded the list of military positions available to women, provided maternity and childcare support for service members, and adopted the Women, Peace and Security agenda outlined by the United Nations.

+International actors, including the NATO Parliamentary Assembly, recognised Ukraine’s progress while also noting ongoing challenges such as gender-based discrimination, lack of protective equipment tailored to women, and unequal career advancement opportunities within the armed forces.

 Human rights abuses

 Violence against women, both civilian and military, has been a significant issue in the conflict, with rates of rape and domestic abuse being widespread.
 In 2014, the rate of sexual violence had almost doubled compared to 2007.

 In 2015 the Office of the United Nations High Commissioner for Human Rights expressed a deep concern about rapidly worsening situation with violence against women in Ukraine.
 A 2020 report from Amnesty International found that "gender-based violence is aggravated and intensified for those living in the conflict-affected Donetsk and Luhansk regions of eastern Ukraine," with women facing sexual harassment at military checkpoints and in detention, military and police personnel being exempt from Administrative Code provisions against domestic violence, women being discouraged from filing official reports and complaints of violence against them, and a lack of means to secure financial independence among women.

 Issues of violence and discrimination against women have been exacerbated by the increase in local far-right extremist groups during the war.
 The COVID-19 pandemic in Ukraine has also exacerbated violence against women, with calls to domestic violence helplines increasing by 50% in the war zone in 2020.

 In the city of Donetsk, a prison named "Izoliatsiia" (Isolation) was set up in a former factory and art hub and has served as a concentration camp and torture site.
 Three of the eight cells in the prison were reserved for women, with women prisoners often being forced to clean up the torture rooms in addition to being tortured and raped.

 In July 2021, Human Rights Watch reported that several women, including one who was pregnant, had been arrested in the Donetsk People's Republic on charges of espionage and had been deprived of appropriate healthcare, stating that "the torture and other ill-treatment by armed groups is epitomized by their cruel treatment of women in custody."